rmw-link/blog-vuepress2/site/en/readme.md

 Based on the decentralization of content storage and distribution, a decentralized credit system can be further developed.

-Each person can rent storage and bandwidth, storing idle resources in exchange for another person's storage bandwidth (called credit when unused).
+Each person can rent storage and bandwidth, storing idle resources in exchange for another person's storage bandwidth (called a credit when unused).

 For example, you can encrypt and back up your own files to someone else's machine.

 Similarly, the storage and bandwidth can be paid to the webmaster of the site as a subscription fee.

-The webmaster, in turn, has a lot of storage and bandwidth because of his fans' subscriptions, which he can further resell to make money to profit and support his family.
+The webmaster, in turn, has a lot of storage and bandwidth because of the subscriptions of his fans, which he can further resell to make money to profit and support his family.

 In my opinion, the many blockchain virtual coins that consume a lot of resources to calculate meaningless hashes can only be a waste of electricity and not environmentally friendly.